-Similar to the carbon budget overspend, to calculate this metric Emmi (on FundRock and Franklin Templeton's behalf) assigns a carbon budget to investees, under which they would have to operate in a certain scenario.
+Similar to the carbon budget overspend, to calculate this metric Emmi (on FundRock and Bentham's behalf) assigns a carbon budget to investees, under which they would have to operate in a certain scenario.
 This budget is based on certain factors, which reflect (i) how governments might apply a price to GHG Emissions from investees and (ii) the investees' financial resilience against the implementation of any such costs.

 Through this process, Emmi sets GHG Emissions thresholds, which could create a carbon liability for investees if exceeded.
-The impact of this overspend on the relevant asset's valuation is then calculated as follows:
+The impact of this overspend on the relevant asset's valuation is then calculated:

-• for fixed interest instruments, carbon emissions overspend are multiplied by the applicable carbon prices until the instrument's maturity, and the results are brought to their present value using its yield to maturity as the discount rate.
+- For equities, the present EBITDA multiple is obtained by dividing present enterprise value by EBITDA; carbon emissions overspend for the relevant year is multiplied by the carbon price for the same year, and the resulting amount is deducted from the present EBITDA; and the adjusted EBITDA is multiplied by the present EBITDA multiple. - For fixed interest instruments, yearly carbon emissions overspend are multiplied by the applicable carbon prices until the instrument's maturity, and the results are brought to their present value using its yield to maturity as the discount rate.
 Such present value is then deducted from the instrument's current price.

-The difference between the current instrument price for fixed interest and their adjusted values is the percentage value erosion reported as potential carbon liability.
+The difference between the current enterprise value (for equity) or current instrument price (for fixed interest) and their adjusted values is the percentage value erosion reported as potential carbon liability.